rafaeljabbour/Github-Workshop/README.md

 # Github-Workshop
 ### Forking
-Press the fork button at the top right and name it
+Press the fork button at the top right and name it rafaef

 ### Opening in Github Desktop
 File -> Clone Repository and search up nameof repository (Github-Workshop or the name you gave it in this case)